 Using an extensive array of sources, ranging from official archives and press reportage to fiction, public rituals, and oral interviews, Belli’s findings penetrate issues of class, religion, and social and political activism.
 She shows that personal testimonies and public representations allow us a deep understanding of Egypt’s construction of the modern in its many sociocultural layers.

-Mériam N. Belli is assistant professor of history at the University of Iowa.
+Mériam N. Belli is associate professor of history at the University of Iowa.